 - -Start with "="

 - -Since we are adding the column, we need the function for addition, which is "sum".
 Type "sum" after your "=".

 - -Open your parentheses.

 - -Enter your range.
 You could enter the references individually separated by a comma, but using a range is an easier way to include your references.
 Start with C4.
 Click and drag your mouse pointer from C4 all the way to C14.
 Take a look at your function.
 Excel should've inserted "C4:C14".
 That is a range.
 The range starts with C4 and ends with C14.
 The ":" in between should be read as "through."
 Thus, this forms an equation that says: "EXCEL...add C4 through C14."

 - -Don't forget to close your parentheses!

-Find the answers for Maximum, and Average for columns C and D by choosing the appropriate function name and creating your own function.
+Find the answers for Maximum and Average for columns C and D by using the right function.

 AutoFunctions